Invertibility, Often: Cantor Spaces

-If $X$ is a compact metric space, then $\P$ is a \emph{clopen partition} when the elements are clopen subsets and the \emph{ mesh} of the partition $\P$, written $|\P|$, is the maximum of the diameters of the elements of $\P$.
+If $X$ is a compact metric space, then $\P$ is a \emph{clopen partition} when the elements are clopen subsets, so $\P$ is finite, and the \emph{ mesh} of the partition $\P$, written $|\P|$, is the maximum of the diameters of the elements of $\P$.

 \begin{prop} (\textbf{Uniqueness}) Any two Cantor spaces are homeomorphic. \end{prop}